Recent work

 The Architects were asked to work with robust materials that would be long lasting, and suited to the north-facing elevation of the Watermill.
 Our clients chose a standing seam zinc roof and aluminium windows, which would be in contrast to the main building.

-For such a small project, completed on a demanding budget, the spatial sequence through to the dining room is surprising (as can be seen from the sketch section above) and the way in which light now enters a formerly dark series of spaces is delightful.
+For such a small project, completed on a constrained site, the spatial sequence through to the dining room is surprising (as can be seen from the sketch section above) and the way in which light now enters a formerly dark series of spaces is delightful.
+Constructed by Grocott and Murfit builders of North Norfolk.

 we completed an extension to a watermill in norfolk which dates back to the domesday book